tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 where
 ```

-Now, let's use these types to start working on our syntax tree, in `src/Parser.hs`.
+Now, let's use these types to start working on our syntax tree, back in `src/Parser.hs`.

 ### Defining new types